I NEED THE MONEY, MAN

 Sadly, had the timber sale been enough to cover Mr. Hartshorne’s debts, no one would ever have discovered that some of the trees he sold had actually belonged to his neighbor.
 But the proceeds were a little light.
 Thus, Mr. Hartshorne divided his property in order to sell some of it off.

 When you divide property, you have to line up a surveyor to measure things out.
 The survey showed Mr. Hartshorne that the old fencerow was not the boundary after all.

-His neighbor, Coldsnow (perhaps aptly named for all the sympathy he showed a poor widower), found out the same, and realized that this meant that some of the trees Hartshorne’s logger had cut were on his land.
-Coldsnow sued for trespass, and asked the court to treble the damages under the Ohio treble-damage-for-timber-trespass statute.
-The jury agreed with Coldsnow that the cost to restore or replace the timber was $11,500, and that Hartshorne was reckless.
+His neighbor, Coldsnow (perhaps aptly named for all the sympathy he showed a poor widower), found out the same and realized that this meant that some of the trees Hartshorne’s logger had cut were on his land.
+Coldsnow sued for trespass, asking the court to treble the damages under the Ohio treble-damage-for-timber-trespass statute.
+The jury agreed with Coldsnow that the cost to restore or replace the timber was $11,500.00 and that Hartshorne was reckless.
 The damage award trebled to $34,500.